kiriappeee/slack-status-updater-cli/README.md

 ```

 * The effect of the above will be to set your status emoji to bell and your status message to "Working and available for pings :)".
+* You can alternatively use `slackstatus ping` to achieve the same thing (new in 0.0.2a)

 ## Adding new statuses.